1 - Telemetry Dashboard

 Top 10 signatures for Real-time Engine

-Top 10 alert signatures for the Samurai real-time engine.
+Top 10 alert signatures for the SamurAI real-time engine.

 top10_signatures_realtimeengine.png